fracturestudios/bakery/doc/loading.markdown

 a few helper functions.
 Consult the documentation for each asset subtype to learn how it works.

-In general, Bakery assets should be treated immutably, so that all objects that refer to the same asset can share a pointer to the same data in memory.
+The author suggests you treat Bakery assets as immutable, so that all objects that refer to the same asset can share a pointer to the same data in memory.
 This removes pointer-ownership headaches and reduces memory waste from having several copies of the same asset in memory.